 unrealistic expectations.Try to get the person to focus on something other than the

 Take the time to remove potential weapons from the house.
 This will create a safe environment for everyone.
-If you find the anger becomes frequent and severe, an evaluation from a neurologist or psychiatrist may be helpful.
+Consult with a neurologist or psychiatrist to help you better manage outbreaks.

 The person affected by Huntington's disease may seem

 unmotivated, lazy, indifferent, or depressed.
-He may sit
+They may sit

 around a lot, watch TV all day, and show little enthusiasm for